 The Spearpoint 'Galaxy' features a beautiful frame of hand-forged 'Twist' damascus by Chad Nichols, who is one of the leading damascus artists in the United States.
-This frame is inlaid with visually stunning carved banded agate scales, and the blade is crafted from very unique hand-forged 'Cosmic' damascus, also by Chad Nichols.
-The one-hand button lock and the thumb stud are set with diamond gemstones.
-A truly breathtaking William Henry creation.
+This frame is inlaid with visually stunning carved banded agate scales, and the blade is crafted from 'Cosmic' damascus, hand-forged with Gibeon Meteorite and other steels, also by Chad Nichols.

 A remarkable design that gives you an instrument with a full-size secure grip, and a versatile deep-belly blade, the Spearpoint epitomizes William Henry’s core philosophy – that superlative function deserves to be elevated to superlative art.
 The ‘Galaxy’ features the artistry, hi-tech, and hand-forged metals that are the hallmark of William Henry's collections; a distinctive personality statement to be worn and used for a lifetime.